anttiharju/yubikey-setup/README.md

 # YubiKey macOS setup

 This is an updated (and limited) version of https://github.com/liyanchang/yubikey-setup.
-All credit to the original instructions.
+I ended up scrapping most of it, but credit to the original creator for the instructions.

 ## Issues I have faced